heuristicus/strands_navigation/topological_rviz_tools/README.md

 system are running (navigation and mongodb_store in particular), and only run a few additional things.

+You can also add the node tool, edge tool and topological map panel to rviz individually by using the buttons for adding tools or panels.
+You will need to run the above launch file with `standalone=false` for this to work correctly.

 When you launch with a database which contains a topological map, you should see something like the following: